 We will spend time photographing Peek-A-Boo Canyon and Spooky Gulch as well as the unique hoodoos in Devils Garden and the flowing falls at Lower Calf Creek.
-And when not photographing canyons, slickrock and waterfalls, we will head into the Dixie National Forest and photograph the changing color of aspens and sweeping vistas across the plateau.
+And when not photographing canyons, slick rock and waterfalls, we will head into the Dixie National Forest and photograph the possible early fall color of the aspens and sweeping vistas across the plateau.
 During the workshop, time will be spent reviewing photographic techniques and image reviews.

 - Photographic instruction

 - A couple of picnic breakfast/lunches in the field, water, snacks and a farewell dinner

 - All applicable entrance, park, permit* and tour fees

 - Post-workshop critique

 *Double occupancy permitted for couples and family members traveling together.
 A discount will be provided.